meilinshi/Socially-aware-Huff-model/README.md

   flickr.photos.search(min_taken_date = '2010-01-01', max_taken_date = '2019-12-31', accuracy = '11', bbox = '-68.5, 44.0, -68.0, 44.5', per_page = '100', extras='date_taken, tags, geo, views', page=1)['photos']['photo']
   ```
 - `./Code/` contains the source code:
   - Step 1: `Trip Construction.ipynb` - a workflow to construct trip sequences, flow matrix and probability matrix from the geotagged photos.
+You can change the parameters in the model and generate your own output under the Binder environment.
-  - Step 2: `SA-Huff_model_Acadia.ipynb` and `SA-Huff_model_Yosemite.ipynb` - a workflow to calibrate the proposed socially-aware Huff model with the probability matrices generated from `Trip Construction.ipynb` (also provided in the Data folder under acadia_pmatrix and yosemite_pmatrix) for the two national parks.
+  - Step 2: `SA-Huff_model_Acadia.ipynb` and `SA-Huff_model_Yosemite.ipynb` - a workflow to calibrate the proposed socially-aware Huff model with the probability matrices generated from `Trip Construction.ipynb` for the two national parks.
+The probability matrices used as default are the ones provided in `./Data/acadia_pmatrix` and `./Data/yosemite_pmatrix`.
+However, if you would like to generate your own output from `Trip Construction.ipynb` and feed into the SA-Huff_model files under the Binder environment, there is an instruction at the top of each file to switch the input.

 ### Binder
 A Binder-ready repository, which allows you to open the Jupyter Notebook and reproduce the code in an executable environment, can be accessed [HERE](https://mybinder.org/v2/gh/meilinshi/Socially-aware-Huff-model/HEAD).
 There is no need to download the data, code or software.